Division polynomials for arbitrary isogenies: Introduction

 For an isogeny $\phi$, we may also define the closely related \emph{kernel polynomial}

-For $\phi$ of odd degree, this is again the division polynomial, but for even degree, the multiplicities of two-torsion points may differ; e.g., $\div(\Psi_2) = \div(y) = \sum_{\mathcal{O} \neq R \in E[2]} (R) - 3(\mathcal{O})$ but $\div(K_{[2]}) = 2 \div(\Psi_2)$.
+For $\phi$ of odd degree, this is again the division polynomial, but for even degree, the multiplicities of two-torsion points may differ; e.g., $\div(\Psi_2) = \div(y) = \sum_{\mathcal{O} \neq R \in E[2]} (R) - 3(\mathcal{O})$ but $\div(k_{[2]}) = 2 \div(\Psi_2)$.
 In SageMath, the command \verb|division_polynomial| comes with the option \verb|two_torsion_multiplicity| to choose amongst the variations \cite{SageMath}.

 Schoof shows how to compute the kernel polynomial from knowledge of the image curve, the degree, and the sum of the $x$-coordinates of the kernel points (which specifies the second coefficient of the polynomial), by means of Taylor series expansions of Weierstrass functions \cite{Schoof}.
-The kernel polynomial can be used to compute the isogeny itself, by a method of Kohel \cite{Kohel}.
-The roots can be used to the same purpose with V\'elu's formulas \cite{Velu}.
+The kernel polynomial's roots can be used to compute the isogeny itself \cite[Equation (8)]{Velu}, and its coefficients determine the target curve \cite[Equation (11)]{Velu}.
 The kernel polynomial can be computed by an algorithm of Stark based on continued fraction expansions \cite{Stark}.
 For more background on the isogeny computation problem, see \cite{Bostan}.
 Evaluations of kernel polynomials can be used to compute the values of isogenies \cite{Faster}.
 In the theory of complex multiplication, ray class fields can be generated over Hilbert class fields by division and kernel polynomials.
 Motivated by this connection, K\"u\c{c}\"uksakalli studied kernel polynomials (calling them generalized division polynomials), and gave a method to compute them using Newton identities and Hurwitz numbers \cite{Omer}.
 None of these methods approach the problem using recurrence relations like \eqref{eqn:ellrec}.

 In 2004, Satoh independently defined generalized division polynomials for endomorphisms, and studied their computational properties \cite{Satoh}.
-Again, one is restricted to the case that the kernel sums to zero; Satoh called such endomorphisms \emph{unbiased}.
+Again, one is restricted to the case that the geometric points of the kernel sums to zero; Satoh called such endomorphisms \emph{unbiased}.
 In this case, the normalization condition is given in terms of the uniformizer $T = -x/y$ at $\mathcal{O}$ by specifying the leading coefficient of a formal series expansion: